rexim/rexim.me/posts/algorithms-and-data-structures.md

 algorithms and data structures.
 Even the simplest ones.

 I actually believe in immortality of algorithms and data structures.
-New technologies and programming languages are being created and dying every day.
+Technologies and programming languages are born and die every day.
 On the other hand, algorithms and data structures usually live a very long life.
+For example, the
+[Euclidean algorithm](http://en.wikipedia.org/wiki/Euclidean_algorithm)
-For example, the [Euclidean algorithm](http://en.wikipedia.org/wiki/Euclidean_algorithm) was invented in 300 BC and still remains in use.
+was invented in 300 BC and still remains in use.